tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 </div>
 <div style="clear: both;"></div>

+Jekyll and Hugo are the most common static site generators.
+Between Hugo and Sphinx, there are 22 other static site generators (Hexo, GitBook, Docpad, Pelican, Wintersmith, and so forth), but I called out Sphinx here because of its popularity among documentation groups and for its integration with [Read the Docs](#readthedocs).

 ### Others

-Jekyll and Hugo are the most common static site generators.
-Between Hugo and Sphinx, there are 22 other static site generators (Hexo, GitBook, Docpad, Pelican, Wintersmith, and so forth), but I called out Sphinx here because of its popularity among documentation crowds and for its integration with [Read the Docs](#readthedocs).

 #### MkDocs {#mkdocs}